gregory-lee-bartholomew/fedora-on-zfs/README.md

-# fedora-on-zfs
+# Fedora-on-ZFS

-fedora-on-zfs is a script for automating the installation of Fedora Linux on a ZFS filesystem.
+Fedora-on-ZFS is a script for automating the installation of Fedora Linux on a ZFS filesystem.

 This script *requires* at least two physical drives.
 It will create a mirrored ZFS filesystem pool on the supplied drives and then install Fedora Linux on the new pool (i.e., root on ZFS).